jwalton/rust-book-abridged/docs/ch05-structs.md

 ## 5.1 - Defining and Instantiating Structs

 If you're coming from Go, then a struct in Rust is very similar to a struct in Go.
 It has public and private fields and you can define methods on a struct.
 If you're coming from JavaScript or Java, then a struct in Rust is similar to a class, except that a struct can't inherit from another struct.
-In any of these cases, a trait is very similar to an `interface`.
+In any of these languages, a trait is very similar to an `interface`.

-If you're coming from C/C++, then a struct is sort of like a struct except you can add methods to it like a class.
-If you're coming from some other language, I'm going to assume the concept of a `struct` isn't totally foreign to you.
+If you're coming from C/C++, then a Rust struct is sort of like a C struct except you can add methods to it like a C++ class.
+If you're coming from some other language, I'm going to assume the concept of a `struct` or "object" isn't totally foreign to you.

 Here's what a struct looks like in Rust: